GraemeLo/atl-hub/README.md

 👉 **Recent Rides**: View a list of recent rides at a glance.

-👉 **Google Places Autocomplete**: Search any place on Earth with autocomplete suggestions.

 👉 **Find Rides**: Search for rides by entering 'From' and 'To' locations.

-👉 **Select Rides from Map**: Choose available cars near your location from the map.
+👉 **Select Rides from Map**: Choose available rides near your location from the map.

-👉 **Confirm Ride with Detailed Information**: View complete ride details, including time and fare price.

 👉 **Profile**: Manage account details in the profile screen.